Conjugacy growth of finitely generated groups: Introduction

 The notion of a hyperbolically embedded subgroup was introduced in \cite{DGO}.
 The condition that the subgroup is non-degenerate simply means that it is proper and infinite.
-Groups containing non-degenerate hyperbolically embedded subgroups include non-elementary hyperbolic and, more generally, relatively hyperbolic groups with proper parabolic subgroups, all but finitely many mapping class groups of orientable surfaces, $Out(F_n)$ for $n\ge 2$, the Cremona group ${\rm Bir} ({\mathbb P^2_{\mathbb C}})$ (i.e., the group of birational automorphism of the complex projective plane), and many other examples.
-Theorem \ref{main0} can be used to completely classify conjugacy growth functions of subgroups in mapping class groups (see Sec.
-3).
+Groups containing non-degenerate hyperbolically embedded subgroups include non-elementary hyperbolic and, more generally, relatively hyperbolic groups with proper parabolic subgroups, all but finitely many mapping class groups of closed orientable surfaces (possibly with punctures), $Out(F_n)$ for $n\ge 2$, the Cremona group ${\rm Bir} ({\mathbb P^2_{\mathbb C}})$ (i.e., the group of birational automorphism of the complex projective plane), and many other examples \cite{DGO}.
+Theorem \ref{intromain0} can be used to completely classify conjugacy growth functions of subgroups in mapping class groups (see Section 3).

 On the other hand, counting primitive conjugacy classes does not make much sense for general groups.
 For instance if the group $G$ is torsion without involutions, then there are no primitive conjugacy classes in $G$ at all.
 Moreover this can happen even for torsion free groups.
 The simplest (but not finitely generated) example is the group $\mathbb Q$.
 Finitely generated examples of torsion free groups $G$ where every element $g\in G$ is a proper power (and, moreover, for every $n\in \mathbb Z\setminus \{ 0\} $ the equation $x^n=g$ has a solution in $G$) were first constructed by Guba in \cite{Gub}.
 Thus in the context of abstract group theory it seems more natural to consider the conjugacy growth function $\xi _G$.